MAJOR CURRICULUM MODIFICATION

 One CURRICULUM MODIFICATION FORM is required for all curriculum modifications.

-- Right-click to save the CURRICULUM MODIFICATION FORM to your desktop.
+- Right-click to save the CURRICULUM MODIFICATION PROPOSAL FORM to your desktop.

 - Open the form in Microsoft Word and complete.